 Updates and support are for 12 months.
 Support is provided through a ticket system.
 The Business and Personal license includes the standard ticket system while the Developer license includes a priority ticket system.

 There are 35 extensions to give your forms more functionality.
+For example, with a CRM add-on, you can use gravity forms like a CRM plugin to integrate a CRM with your site.
+Or, with the Mailchimp add-on, it can function like a newsletter plugin to build an email opt-in form.
 Your access to them is based on the license you choose.

 The Developer license includes all of the extensions in the Business license and adds:

 - Capsule CRM

 - PayPal Payments Pro